 The mission for the Nonfiction Authors Association is to provide valuable education, resources, and a supportive community for authors of nonfiction books.
 Book publishing can be overwhelming and book marketing isn’t easy.
 With an ever-increasing number of book titles entering the market each year, it’s important to stay on top of industry trends, understand your options and keep your marketing wheels in motion.
 We are here to support you on the journey by providing you with solutions to shorten your learning curve and ultimately help you sell more books.

 Membership options are available on a monthly or yearly basis and can be cancelled at any time.
 How many books do you need to sell to pay for your membership?
 Most authors need to sell just a few books each month to justify the cost of membership.
-Better yet, just one of our marketing tips or teleseminars could help you sell hundreds or even thousands of books!
+Better yet, just one of our marketing tips could help you sell hundreds or even thousands of books!
 And that could pay for your membership for many years to come.

 We are proud to offer our members a content-rich experience, with an abundance of educational resources and community support.
-From our podcast interviews and courses to the templates, checklists and worksheets, we’ve got you covered.
+From our podcast interviews, webinars and courses to templates, checklists and worksheets, we’ve got you covered.

-If you have been struggling to market your books or you simply need some additional support, the NFAA community could be the best investment you make in your author career!
+If you have been struggling to write, publish, and promote your books, or you simply need some additional support, the NFAA community could be the best investment you make in your author career!